parasaurolophus/hubitat-mqtt-connection/README.md

 > **Note:** development ceased since I no longer use [Hubitat][hubitat elevation]
 > in my automation set-up.
 As described below, this was only ever offered as a
 > coding example, in any case.
+I recommend <https://github.com/xAPPO/MQTT> for
+> a more production-ready wrapper for MQTT within Hubitat.

 # Hubitat MQTT Connection